pazz/alot/docs/source/api/settings.rst

 defining shellcomands as handlers for files of certain mime types.
 Alot sets up :class:`SettingsManager` objects to access these user settings uniformly.

-MIME handlers can be looked up via :meth:`SettingsManager.settings.get_mime_handler`, config values of alot and notmuch's config are accessible using :meth:`SettingsManager.get` and :meth:`SettingsManager.get_notmuch_setting`.
+MIME handlers can be looked up via :meth:`SettingsManager.get_mime_handler`, config values of alot and notmuch's config are accessible using :meth:`SettingsManager.get` and :meth:`SettingsManager.get_notmuch_setting`.
 These methods return either None or the requested value typed as indicated in